GrantMeStrength/retro/zog/zog.md

 ![](zoghw10.jpg)

-Configured for Z80 on a separate code more.
+Configured for use with a Z80 on a separate card.
 The JAIR8080 is still providing the I/O and memory.

 ![](zoghw11.jpg)